tektronix/python-package-ci-cd/workflows/package-build.md

 action, and then verify that the package can be installed on each combination of Python version and operating system specified.

+> [!NOTE]
+> When building the Python package, this workflow will run in the `package-build` GitHub Actions environment.
+> This environment will be created in the repository that calls this workflow.
+No additional setup is required.

 > [!IMPORTANT]
 > When calling this reusable workflow, the permissions must be set as follows:
 >